All marketing springs from your knowledge of your customers.

 - What misunderstandings are they likely to have on the subject?

-The Consideration phase begins when the problem has been defined.
+The consideration phase begins when the problem has been defined.

-You could have all the regular symptoms—coughing, sneezing, congestion, and more—and not know exactly what the dilemma is.
+Imagine you come from an alternate universe where the common cold is, well, uncommon.
+You could have all the regular symptoms—coughing, sneezing, congestion, and more—and not know exactly what the problem is.
 What’s more, you’d be bound to encounter many alternative explanations of your symptoms that wouldn’t help you at all.

-They know they have a problem and now they want to know how they can solve it.
-This usually means starting to gather a list of potential actions they could take ... which, in any situation more complicated than scratching an itch, usually means learning about vendors who can help.
+They know they have a problem, and now they want to know how they can solve it.
+This usually means starting to gather a list of potential actions they could take, which, in any situation more complicated than scratching an itch, usually means learning about vendors who can help.

-But: They’re not just learning about the different companies that offer solutions to their challenge.
+But they’re not just learning about the different companies that offer solutions to their challenge.

-Questions to Ask Yourself:
+Questions to Ask Yourself